 It makes me think of life as a honeycomb.
 Each chamber containing a different story, a color, a journey.
-Places where life and nourishment of memories reside.
+Places where life, nourishment and memories reside.
+They are not just holes in the beeswax of life or even death.
 When my father passed in 2012, I honestly did not feel like I lost him.
 It is true-- he died, he took his last earthly breath.
 But lose him?
 It’s not something I have felt all these years later.
 When I have lost my keys or something insignificant I have no idea where they are.
 I can look and look and maybe never find them.
 But Dad?
 He is not lost to me.
 It is almost like he fills a different place now in this strange and wonderful mosaic of creation.
+And no it’s not the same one as when he was alive.
 Yet I can still hear his voice, his laugh.
-I can still feel what it’s like to kiss him on the cheek.I tap into one of those sealed chambers for one of his old moldy jokes and the honey flows.
-“How old are you Dad?
-I’m 84, I would have been 85 but I was sick a year.”
-There is still plenty of space in my life for him to fill.
-Mom, each time she tells me a story that she remembers, a little bit more is stashed away for me in a tiny little six-sided vault.
-The same is true for my Cindy, Alan, Ed, Kaylee, Bennett.
-And the names of all of my people who are filling these voids.
+I can still feel what it’s like to kiss him on the cheek.I tap into one of those sealed chambers for one of his old jokes and the honey flows.
+There is still plenty of space for him to fill in my life.
+Even with Mom, each time she tells me a story or I see her light up a room, a little bit more is stashed away for me in a tiny little six-sided vault.
+The same is true for this extraordinary list of the people who are filling these holes.

 THE HONEYCOMB - copyright 2018 Jeff Raught